Childhood Obesity: Where Are We Now?

 Unfortunately, there’s a whole page dedicated to politics getting in the way of meaningful and comprehensive school lunch change, including pizza tomato paste being classified as a vegetable.

 Yes, that’s correct.
 You didn’t read that wrong.
-Pizza tomato paste is currently classified as a vegetable.
+Pizza tomato paste is currently classified as a vegetable, which means that when your kids are fed pizza at school, schools are counting that as the same as eating a salad.

 Unfortunately, it seems that unless school districts take meaningful nutrition reform into their own hands, reducing childhood obesity might just be a pipe dream, at best, in the foreseeable future.